tribeshq/tribes/README.md

 The contract suite features **emergency delegate call operations** for secure asset recovery in critical situations, and [Vlayer WebProofs](https://book.vlayer.xyz/features/web.html) that enables **verification of social media profile ownership (X, Instagram, etc.)** through TLSNotary and zero-knowledge proofs.
 The system also includes **asset contracts** comprising a Stablecoin and Collateral token for the debt capital market operations.

+The deployment infrastructure uses **modular scripts** for better organization and flexibility:

+- **Deployer**: Core deployment infrastructure
+- **Tokens**: Collateral and Stablecoin tokens
+- **VLayer**: WebProofX Prover and Verifier contracts
+- **Emergency**: Emergency withdrawal contracts
+- **SafeCall**: Safe call contract for secure contract interactions

+Each deployment script saves its configuration to individual JSON files in the `./deployments/` directory for easy reference and integration.

 1. Deploy all contracts:

    ```sh